PeeBs68/pands-problem-sheet/README.md

 Additional Links referenced for this task:
 Information on handling Decimals taken from the following sources to ensure the output had 2 decimal places   https://www.w3schools.com/python/python_string_formatting.asp  and  https://thepythonguru.com/python-string-formatting/

-Details on how to handle non integer inputs taken from Stackoverflow https://stackoverflow.com/questions/62768087/how-can-i-not-allow-letters-and-only-allow-numbers-in-an-input-on-python-3 and details on the use of Try/Except taken from  https://www.w3schools.com/python/python_try_except.asp

 # 3. task3